schmouk/PyRandLib/README.md

 ## New in release 1.2
-This is available starting at version 1.2 of PyRandLib.
+This is available starting at version 1.2 of **PyRandLib**.

 The call  operator (i.e., '()') gets a new signature which is still backward compatible with previous versions of this library.
 Its new use is described here below.
 The implementation code can be found in class `BaseRandom`, in module `baserandom.py`.

     from fastrand63 import FastRand63

     rand = FastRand63()

-    # prints a float random value ranging in [0.0, 1.0]
+    # prints a float random value ranging in [0.0, 1.0)
     print( rand() )

-    # prints an integer random value ranging in [0, 5]
+    # prints an integer random value ranging in [0, 5)
     print( rand(5) )

-    # prints a float random value ranging in [0.0, 20.0]
+    # prints a float random value ranging in [0.0, 20.0)
     print( rand(20.0) )

-    # prints a list of 10 integer values each ranging in [0, 5]
+    # prints a list of 10 integer values each ranging in [0, 5)
     print( rand(5, 10) )

-    # prints a list of 10 float values each ranging in [0.0, 1.0]
+    # prints a list of 10 float values each ranging in [0.0, 1.0)
     print( rand(times=10) )

     # prints a list of 4 random values ranging respectively in
-    #    [0, 5], [0.0, 50.0], [0.0, 500.0] and [0, 5000]
+    #    [0, 5), [0.0, 50.0), [0.0, 500.0) and [0, 5000)
     print( rand(5, 50.0, 500.0, 5000) )

     # a more complex call which prints something like: